Helping divers make informed choices about training, skills, safety, and gear.

-I'm Tyler, the diver behind Dive Otter.
-My first dive was a resort experience in Hawaii back in 1998, but I didn’t get certified until 2023.
-Since then, diving has become a serious focus, not just a hobby.
-I’ve trained with SSI, SDI, and GUE, and I’m always working to improve.
+My name is Tyler, the diver behind Dive Otter.
+My first dive was a resort experience in Hawaii back in 1998, but I did not get certified until 2023.
+Since then, diving has become a serious focus, not just a casual hobby.
+I have trained with SSI, SDI, and GUE, and I am always working to improve.

-My professional background is in technical fields where risk management, systems thinking, and clarity matter.
+My professional background is in technical fields where risk management, systems thinking, and clarity are essential.
 That mindset shapes how I dive and how I built this site.

-I’m not a full-time dive pro or a gear influencer.
-I’m just a diver who cares about doing things well, learning constantly, and helping others make better choices underwater.
+I am not a full time dive pro or a gear influencer.
+I am a diver who cares about doing things well, learning constantly, and helping others make better choices underwater.
 I write for people who want to think more clearly about how they dive and why it matters.

 Why I Started Dive Otter

-I started Dive Otter because so much of the dive world feels needlessly complicated or vague.
+I started Dive Otter because much of the dive world feels needlessly complicated or vague.
 I wanted a place that gives divers clear, honest advice based on real experience.
-Whether you're just getting serious or already working on mastery, this site is here to help you dive with more clarity, confidence, and purpose.
+Whether you are just getting serious or already working on mastery, this site is here to help you dive with more clarity, confidence, and purpose.

-Dive Otter is for people who value capability over confidence, who double-check their gas plan, and who see skill as a process, not a badge.
-You won’t find shallow inspiration here.
-You will find tools, insight, and the kind of dive content I wish had existed when I was starting out.
+Dive Otter is for people who value capability over confidence, who double check their gas plan, and who see skill as a process, not a badge.
+You will not find shallow inspiration here.
+You will find tools, insight, and the kind of content I wish had existed when I was starting out.

 How the Name Happened

-It turned out to be a useful reminder.
+It turned into a useful reminder.
 Calm beats clever.
 Purpose beats motion.

 How I Dive

 I focus on control, efficiency, and staying present.
-Skills should work under real conditions, not just during a class.
-That means maintaining trim, managing buoyancy, keeping track of my team, and avoiding wasted motion.
+Skills should work under real conditions, not only during a class.
+That means maintaining trim, managing buoyancy, tracking my team, and avoiding wasted motion.

 I prefer diving in teams and keep my gear streamlined.
-My standard kit includes wet notes, a DSMB with spool, a cutting device, a dive light, and a backup mask stored in a drysuit pocket or tech shorts.
-I don’t clip on anything that doesn’t serve a clear purpose.
+My standard kit includes a compass on the left wrist, a computer on the right wrist, wet notes, a DSMB with spool, a cutting device, two dive lights, and a backup mask stored in a drysuit pocket or tech shorts.
+I do not clip on anything that does not serve a clear purpose.

-I’m not trying to look polished in the water.
-I’m trying to be useful, aware, and unproblematic.
+I am not trying to look polished in the water.
+I aim to be useful, aware, and unproblematic.
 If something goes wrong, I want to be the person others are glad is there.

 Good divers prepare.
 Great divers care.